Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Creepy Crawlies.md

 Some examples of things that might be collected are:

-**Insects**
+**Invertebrates**

+Any animal without a backbone is an invertebrate, and they are 97% percent of all the species on earth.
+You might recognise many different kinds from your back yard including squishy earth worms, hard-shelled crabs and scuttling spiders.
+The biggest group invertebrates by species number is insects and they contain some of the most iconic creepy-crawlies, such as bees, ants and butterflies.

 There are around a quarter of a million times more insects in the UK than humans, and more than a million different kinds of insects discovered on Earth (of these >20,000 species live in the UK).
 Beetles are the biggest group within the insects.
-(Note: All bugs are insects, but not all insects are bugs)
+(Note: All bugs are insects, but not all insects are bugs).
+75% of animal species are insects!

 All insects have 6 legs and their bodies are divided into three main parts; the head, thorax & abdomen.